GimelStudio/GimelStudio/CONTRIBUTING.md

 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.

-If you have any questions about contributing, feel free to ask on the official [Discord](https://discord.gg/RqwbDrVDpK) or in a Github issue.
+If you have any questions about contributing, feel free to ask on the official [community chat](https://gimelstudio.zulipchat.com) or in a Github issue.

 ## Styleguides